Rich Herrera on Wildcats Radio 1290

 From the Rays Rich went to Sirius XM, where he was featured on MLB Network Radio.

 Herrera joined CBS Radio’s 98.7 The Fan for its launch in Tampa, teaming up with former Monday Night Football Announcer Booger McFarland.
-The Station was sold and Herrera began freelancing working weekends regularly in Miami at 790 The Ticket, and at KMOX in St Louis as well as nationally on SB Nation Radio based in Houston.
+Herrera later began freelancing working weekends regularly in Miami at 790 The Ticket, and at KMOX in St Louis as well as nationally on SB Nation Radio based in Houston.

 Rich began to cover MMA as Bellator’s National Pool reporter traveling throughout the country for the promotions tent pole events.

-Over the years Rich has been heard on some of the biggest sports talk station in the country in markets like LA, SF, Miami, Boston, New York, St Louis, and Tampa.
+Over the years Rich has been heard on some of the biggest sports talk stations in the country in markets like LA, SF, Miami, Boston, New York, St Louis, and Tampa.

 Herrera has interviewed some of the biggest names in sports and entertainment over the years …